yogidevendra/docs/docs/configuration.md

 ### (install dir)/conf/custom-env.sh

-This file can be used to configure behavior of DT Gateway service, as well as `dtcli` command line utility.
-After adding custom properties to this file, dtgateway and dtcli utilities need to be restarted for changes to take effect.
+This file can be used to configure behavior of DT Gateway service, as well as `apex` command line utility.
+After adding custom properties to this file, dtgateway and Apex CLI utilities need to be restarted for changes to take effect.

 Example custom-env.sh configuration: